 Defaulting on your car loan (and having the bank or credit company take back your purchase) doesn’t only inconvenience you by way of lost transportation, it can also reflect negatively on your credit history, which affects your capability to secure other loans in the future, even if they are not remotely related to car purchases.
 Either financial institutions will turn down your loan applications, or you may be offered loans that carry higher interest rates and fees, on account of your credit history.

-Creditors will usually wait until your payment is 30 days late; during this time, they will contact you by phone or snail mail to remind you of your pending bill.
+Creditors will usually wait until your payment is 30 days car loan late payment Philippines; during this time, they will contact you by phone or snail mail to remind you of your pending bill.
 If no payment has been received, they will forward your debt to their collections department or an external agency.

 The most extreme scenario is the creditor will reacquire the car from your property